Is the high-energy environment of K2-18b special?: Introduction

-Recently, from the near-infrared data, a tentative detection of the potential biomarkers dimethyl sulfide (DMS), and dimethyl disulfide (DMDS) was reported \citep{Madhusudhan2025}.
+Recently, from the JWST near-infrared data, a tentative detection of the potential biomarkers dimethyl sulfide (DMS), and dimethyl disulfide (DMDS) was reported \citep{Madhusudhan2025}.
 On Earth, DMS is mainly produced by marine phytoplankton through biological processes \citep{Madhusudhan2025}.
-While these detection claims of such complex molecules are unique in exoplanet studies—where focus is typically placed on simpler species like $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CH_4}$—it’s important to note that the reported DMS claim in \citet{Madhusudhan2025} stems from a limited retrieval framework.
+While these claimed detections of such complex molecules are unique in exoplanet studies—where focus is typically placed on simpler species like $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CH_4}$—it’s important to note that the reported DMS claim in \citet{Madhusudhan2025} stems from a limited retrieval framework.
 As highlighted by \citet{Welbanks_2025}, the molecular input set in the original DMS detection was highly constrained, which significantly influenced the inferred composition and contributed to the ongoing debate over the potential biosignature claim.
 A re-analysis of the original detection data by \citet{Schmidt2025} found both the claimed detection of $\mathrm{CO_2}$ and DMS unsubstantiated, while they were able to reproduce the $\mathrm{CH_4}$ detection.
 With independent analysis to uncover statistically significant spectral features, \cite{Taylor2025}, \cite{Welbanks_2025} and \cite{Stevenson2025} find no significant feature in the same JWST data.
-Most importantly, \cite{Luque_2025} shows on the joint analysis of NIRISS, NIRSpec, and MIRI data over the full panchromatic spectrum that insufficient evidence for DMS or DMDS is available and that a variety of molecules with methyl functional groups provide an equally good fit to the data.
+Most importantly, \cite{Luque_2025} jointly analyzed NIRISS, NIRSpec, and MIRI data over the full panchromatic spectrum and found insufficient evidence for DMS or DMDS and that various molecules with methyl functional groups provide an equally good fit to the data.
 While the biomarker detection claim on K2-18~b has, therefore, been robustly discussed and subsequently been dismissed by the community \citep{Pica_Ciamarra_2025,Luque_2025, Welbanks_2025, Taylor2025}, the debate on the detectability of potential biomarkers in exoplanets orbiting M-dwarfs remains a main science driver in our field.
 In this context, understanding how K2-18 compares with other M-dwarfs in terms of X-ray output is essential for assessing the long-term habitability of its planets, in particular K2-18b, and their suitability for more targeted observational campaigns.
 Indeed, a tentative distinction of DMS from a flat line fit would require $\sim$25 more MIRI transits \citep{Luque_2025} and only a holistic understanding of K2-18b's space environment could potentially justify the extraordinary time commitment.
 Previous research has highlighted the potential for atmospheric characterization of K2-18b; however, direct constraints on its high-energy environment are limited due to the scarcity and low sensitivity of previous X-ray observations.
 Understanding the planet's atmospheric composition and chemistry is highly dependent on a precise understanding of the incident stellar flux, which has remained particularly unknown in the XUV regime.